khorramk/shopify-test-products/README.md

 To see the work just a normal server. in this case live serve vs code extension. first thing you will notice is an error page. that is normal.

-1. Alter the code in js file:
+1. Alter the code in js file, line 7:

 ```function fetchProductsFromShopify () {
     const shopifyUrl = 'https://mystoreurlexample';// here